statpascal/emul99/readme.md

 mechanism to set the position of the tape in the user interface, two different WAV files are used for input and output (see e.g. exbasic.cfg).
 The input wave file is loaded and analyzed when the simulator starts, so later changes do not have any effect on a running session.
+The required config settings are:

+    cass_out = ../diskimages/cass-out.wav
+    cass_in = ../diskimages/cass-in.wav

 One can store multiple programs and/or data files in an output WAV file; they have to be loaded again in the same order.